albatross-hrr25/Toucans456/CONTRIBUTING.md

 ## Github Worflow

+--- SET UP ---

-1. fork the repo
+0.1 fork the repo
-2. git clone
+0.2 git clone
-3. git remote add origin master (to your own branch)
-4. git remote add upstream master (to the toucan)
+0.3 git remote add origin master (to your own branch) 0.4 git remote add upstream master (to the toucan)

-And  when trying to submit
+--- SUBMITTING CHANGES TO THE REPO ---

 1. git add .
 2. git commit
-3. git pull —-rebase upstream master
+3. git pull --rebase upstream master

---- DEALING WITH MERGE CONFLICTS START ---
+-- if there are merge conflicts --

-a. open up the files with the merge conflicts in your text editor
-b. delete the code you want to be replaced along with the ">" and "HEAD" and any extra text
-c. type in git --rebase continue
+3.1 open up the files with the merge conflicts in your text editor 3.2 delete the code you want to be replaced along with the ">" and "HEAD" and any extra text 3.3 type: git --rebase continue
-d. continue to step 4
+3.4 continue to step 4 if there are no more conflicts

---- DEALING WITH MERGE CONFLICTS END ---
+-- merge conflicts end --

 4. git push(to your own repo on github if you want to) 4.5 OPTIONAL (git -push -f origin master (if there is a conflict))
 5. do  git pull request  as toy problems

-Useful Tips:
+## Github Tips

-- check logs
+-- check logs --

 git log
 git log --graph

-- check command history
+-- check command history --

 git reflog

+-- reset to a previous commit --

 - reset --hard xxx
-(the xxx will be the commit ID u get from reflog)
+(the xxx will be the commit ID you get from reflog)

 ## Remote Server Workflow

----Set Up---

-1. TO ADD REMOTE LIVE:
+---SET UP---

+0.1 to add a remote live:
    in terminal,  under your toucan root directory
+   type:

-   type:  git remote add live ssh://(your username)@107.170.212.197/var/toucan/site.git
+   git remote add live ssh://(your username)@107.170.212.197/var/toucan/site.git

-   password:  the one you create when you generated your ssh
+   password:  (the one you created when you generated your ssh)

----After merging pull request----

-2. TO DEPLOY:
+--- DEPLOY TO REMOTE SERVER ---

+1. follow: steps 1-5 in GitHub Workflow
-   type: git push live master
+2. type: git push live master

 ## Open Remote Server